 For example, children with autism can only play independently if the playspace is fenced.
 Acoustic guides benefit children with vision impairments.
 Children with sensory issues need safe places where they can retreat when they become overloaded.
 The list is almost endless of the ways in which children of all abilities can be supported in playing together.
 Go back and reread the playground ADA standards and see if you find any reference to design concepts that will foster inclusiveness.

 While the Access Board and their consultants bear the bulk of the responsibility for the failure to provide for inclusive design, the playground industry continues to perpetuate this fraud in playground after playground.
 They are eager to take the dollars from well-meaning communities to sell designs that they know are just plain wrong.
 Manufacturers can and should do a better job of developing inclusive options.
 They also bear a responsibility to train their regional sales personnel in what good design is and how to communicate those ideas to the public.

 What to do?

 There are great examples of inclusive design.
 My current favorite is Magical Bridge Playground in Palo Alto, California.
 The team at Magical Bridge, frustrated by the lack of inclusive apparatus from U.S. suppliers, went primarily to equipment suppliers in Europe who have a much better sense of design and sensitivity to the issues of inclusion.
-To learn more the playground, check out the attached brochure.
 For questions, contact Olenka at [email protected].